LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    These methods will open the file in the same manner as the preceding methods, however these methods accept a second parameter.
 This parameter is a boolean value indicating if the file should be created if it does not exist.
-If false is given for this parameter then the file will not be created and a failure will be generated using the operating system error code and message.
+If "false" is given for this parameter then the file will not be created and a failure will be generated using the operating system error code and message.

 Closing Files
 -------------

 Once a file is opened, it must later be closed.
-Once a file is closed it can no longer be read from or written to unless it is re-opened.
+Once a file is closed it can no longer be read from or written to until it is re-opened.

 .. member:: file->doWithClose()